 First, you’ll need some equipment.
-You may have some of these items around the house, or Midwest has them conveniently packaged together in our Hard Cheese Kit.Please note, our Advanced Cheese Kit also includes everything you need to make hard cheeses like cheddar.
+You may have some of these items around the house, or see our Cheese Making Supplies.

 - Hard Cheese Mold

 - Laboratory Thermometer